Page Contents

 Jasper

-One thing I love about Jasper, there’s plenty of opportunity to spot wildlife, even in the winter.
-Staying in Jasper gives you a chance to feel like a real local, as there’s definitely far less of a touristy feel to it than other towns in Alberta.
+One of the things I adore about Jasper is the abundance of wildlife you can spot, even in the winter.
+Staying in Jasper gives you the chance to experience the area like a local, with far less of a touristy vibe than other towns in Alberta.

 Just outside of Jasper (around 7 miles), I’d also recommend a tour of the Maligne Canyon and Lake.
 It’s transformed in winter, and there are spectacular views along the river bed and gorge.